arduino/help-center-content/content/About Arduino/Arduino Security Bulletins/ASEC-24-001-Vulnerabilities-in-ArduinoModbus-Library.md

 This security bulletin provides important information regarding a security update for the [ArduinoModbus](https://github.com/arduino-libraries/ArduinoModbus) library.

-It is important to say that this library is used in the Arduino Opta product when the user-developed firmware includes the aforementioned library to perform Modbus communication.
+The library can be included in user-developed firmware to perform Modbus communication on compatible products, such as Arduino Opta and Portenta Machine Control.

 During a security analysis, we identified that the component is impacted by the known vulnerabilities as it implements a vulnerable version of the [libmodbus](https://github.com/stephane/libmodbus) library.

 The indirectly inherited known vulnerabilities which affect the [ArduinoModbus](https://github.com/arduino-libraries/ArduinoModbus) component are:

 * [CVE-2022-0367](https://nvd.nist.gov/vuln/detail/CVE-2022-0367)
 * [CVE-2019-14463](https://nvd.nist.gov/vuln/detail/CVE-2019-14463)

 To address these vulnerabilities, we have released an updated library, which includes the required security fixes.

 Therefore, to maintain the security of your systems it is advised to update the [ArduinoModbus](https://github.com/arduino-libraries/ArduinoModbus) to the [1.0.9](https://github.com/arduino-libraries/ArduinoModbus/releases/tag/1.0.9) version as soon as possible.

 ## Impact